jayantghadge/GameSaga/README.md

 - Browse through a diverse selection of video games.
 - View detailed information about each game, including its title, genre, release date, and developer.
-- Enjoy a user-friendly interface designed for easy navigation.
+- Enjoy a responsive and user-friendly interface designed for easy navigation.

 ## Technologies Used